lars-work-sund/Skeletal-muscle-enhancer-interactions-identify-genes-controlling-human-metabolism/README.md

 BiocManager::install(c("data.table", "magrittr", "edgeR", "stringr", "clusterProfiler", "openxlsx", "TxDb.Hsapiens.UCSC.hg38.knownGene", "ggplot2", "pheatmap", "RColorBrewer", "PoiClaClu", "org.Hs.eg.db", "SummarizedExperiment", "reactome.db", "GO.db", "biomaRt", "ChIPseeker", "rtracklayer", "liftOver", "cbmR", "scales", "factoextra", "reshape2", "gridExtra", "vegan", "dplyr", "zoo", "gtable", "grid", "diffHic", "BSgenome.Hsapiens.UCSC.hg38", "csaw", "GenomicRanges", "clipr", "GenomicInteractions", "xlsx", "InteractionSet"))
 ```

 The script runAnalysis.R runs the individual scripts in the correct order.
+Install time depends on internet speed, but should be less than 30 minutes for most users.
+Runtime is approx. 15 minutes on the computer used for the analysis.

+After running, excel sheets with summary data for the analysis as well as figures included in the publication will be generated.

 # Pacakges used in the analysis
 The following packages are loaded during the analysis: